ivaaane/ivaaane/README.md

 * 🐍 I started studying seriously with Python 3 using codecademy.com.
 * 🤖 I'm learning to use Godot.
 * 🗺️ Appart of coding, I also like studying geography, history, antrophology, linguistics and writing stories.
+* 🏳️‍🌈 I'm still learning GitHub, but I'm open for collaborations 😉.

-Something about me:
+Something more about me:

 * 🍝 My favorite foods are spaghetti (with tomato sauce and tuna) and kebab.
 * 🎮 My favorite videogame is Stardew Valley.
 * 📘 My favorite book is Nineteen Eighty Four.
 * 🎥 My favorite movie is Push in Boots: The Last Wish.
 * 📺 My favorite series are Avatar: The Last Airbender and The Owl House.
-* 🏳️‍🌈 I'm still learning GitHub, but I'm open for collaborations 😉.

 That should be all.
 Enjoy your day!